 Analysis

-Christopher Deliso’s analysis work was most prevalent in the earlier part of his career, when he started as a Balkans Business Analyst for United Press International (2002-2003), which took him everywhere from Belgrade to Sofia to the Republic of Georgia and the Turkish border with Iraq, just months before the US invasion there.
-While the topics of coverage were not always the most interesting to the author, they were useful and necessary as they helped him learn more about previously unexplored industries such as high finance, oil and gas, construction and so on.
+I started my career as a Balkans Business Analyst for United Press International (2002-2003).
+This took me everywhere from Belgrade to Sofia to the Republic of Georgia and the Turkish border with Iraq, just months before the US invasion there.
+While the topics of coverage were not always the most interesting, they were useful and necessary as they helped me learn more about previously unexplored industries such as high finance, oil and gas, construction and so on.
+And the travel, of course, was historic.

-In 2003, he founded the first independent website covering Southeast Europe, Balkanalysis.com, chiefly to add something new to a transition-era media landscape.
-He succeeded in creating a network of regional expert authors and researchers.
+In 2003, I founded the first independent website covering Southeast Europe, Balkanalysis.com, chiefly to add something new to a transition-era media landscape.
+I succeeded in creating a network of regional expert authors and researchers.
 The website covered all regional countries and topics ranging from politics, diplomacy and security to economy, investment and culture.
 Balkanalysis.com existed until 2021 when it suffered an unfortunate virtual death, due to code being lost in a failed server migration.
+Much of the Balkanalysis.com archive still exists on the Central and Eastern European Online Library (CEEOL.com).

-Aside from creating analysis under his own editorial control on the website, Christopher Deliso also served in a long-term regular capacity as Macedonia Politics country analyst for the Economist Intelligence Unit, the subscription service of the Economist Group of London, from 2004-2017.
+Additionally, I served in a long-term regular capacity as Macedonia Politics country analyst for the Economist Intelligence Unit, the subscription service of the Economist Group of London, from 2004-2017.
 This analytic task required interviewing major political figures, international diplomats and other informed sources on a regular basis.
-Over the years, as publishing trends changed, the reportage went from a gloosy-format magazine providing quarterly reports to later on monthly reports and finally, events-driven reports as the intial post-2001 crisis receded and customer demand for the country (as a security risk) lessened,
+Over the years, as publishing trends changed, the reportage went from a glossy-format magazine providing quarterly reports to later on monthly reports and finally, events-driven reports as the initial post-2001 crisis receded and customer demand for the country (as a security risk) lessened.

-Nevertheless, some more open-access long-form analysis can be found, for example, in the articles below published in The American Interest.
+Nevertheless, some more open-access long-form analysis can be found, for example, in the articles below, which I published in The American Interest.
 As these articles for a more general, policy-interested audience, they are less technical in nature but still seek to define the issues at stake and make a case for why they are relevant to an international audience.

 Christopher Deliso, “An Avoidable Catastrophe,” The American Interest, March 10, 2016.